mtszkw/foosball/README.md

 # Foosball [![Build Status](https://travis-ci.com/mtszkw/foosball.svg?token=e2qczaZansf4M2Pmpkha&branch=master)](https://travis-ci.com/mtszkw/foosball) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Foosball is an open-source application created by stduents for academic purposes.
-It allows to process and analyze video recordings of [table soccer](https://en.wikipedia.org/wiki/Table_football) games in order to:
+Foosball is an open-source application created by students for academic purposes.
+It allows to process and analyze video recordings of [table soccer](https://en.wikipedia.org/wiki/Table_football) games and:
-- detect a table (using [Aruco](https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html) markers),
+- detect a table (using [Aruco](https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html) markers placed on table),
 - detect and track a ball,
 - detect red and blue players,
 - count score (based on ball motion and position)

 You can watch [this demonstration video](https://www.youtube.com/watch?v=QQ1gPN9S_Fs) (click [here](https://www.youtube.com/watch?v=YIwG6P5TcKs) for original raw input video) too see how it works in practice.
-In section at the bottom of this page, you can also find a few screenshots of our video recording in different phases of processing.
+In section at the bottom of this page, you can also find a few screenshots from the video recording in different phases of processing.

-### Requirements
+#### Requirements
-- compiler supporting C++17 standard,
+- C++17 compiler
-- OpenCV == 3.4.1,
+- OpenCV == 3.4.1 <sub>(not tested on newer versions)</sub>
-- CMake >= 3.10.0
+- CMake >= 3.10.0 <sub>(not tested on newer versions)</sub>

-### Configuration
+#### Configuration
-An executable binary file created after building process requires JSON configuration file named `configuration.json` to work.
-Configuration parameters that have to specified are listed in `config_example.json` file.
-You can use this file to create your own `configuration.json` and set internal values adequately.

-Meaning of particular configurations:
+After you build the project using a build system of your choice, an executable binary file created requires JSON config file named `configuration.json` to work.
+Sample configuration can be seen in `config_example.json` file which contains all the options needed to run the application (see exaplanation in the table below).
+You use that file or copy it to create your own configuration with other values.

 <table>
   <tr>
     <th><sub>Parameter</sub></th>